maartencorpel/tracks-web/README.md

 ## 📄 License

-This project is part of the Spot game ecosystem.
+This project is part of the Tracks game ecosystem.